KV Admission: Learning What to Write for Efficient Long-Context LLM Inference: Method

 Our proposed Write-Gated Attention is then formulated as:

-This formulation ensures that if the predictor outputs $g_j=0$, the token $j$ effectively vanishes from the attention of distant queries, mimicking the behavior of not writing it to the Global Cache.
-Conversely, if $g_j=1$, the token remains visible to future queries, simulating its admission to Global Cache.
+This formulation ensures that if $g_j=0$, the token $j$ effectively vanishes from the attention of distant queries, mimicking the behavior of not writing it to the Global Cache.
+Conversely, if $g_j=1$, the token remains visible to all future queries, simulating its admission to Global Cache.

-\paragraph{Log-Space Transformation for Efficient Training.} While the multiplicative gating above is theoretically sound, standard attention kernels \cite{flashattn} are optimized for the computation of $\exp(q \cdot k)$.
-Introducing a per-token multiplication factor disrupts the standard kernel optimizations.
+\textbf{Log-Space Transformation for Efficient Training.} While the multiplicative gating above is theoretically sound, standard attention kernels \cite{flashattn} are optimized for $\exp(q \cdot k)$.
+Introducing a per-token multiplication factor disrupts standard kernel optimizations.
 To address this, we transform the gating operation into the log-space bias: